actions-marketplace-validations/BeksOmega_jules-publish/README.md

 This GitHub Action posts a comment on a Pull Request with details from an associated [Jules](https://jules.google) session.
 It detects the Jules session ID from the PR description, fetches session details and artifacts (like media), and posts a summary comment.

+**Note:** This only works for tasks started from the account associated with the Jules API key stored in your repo secrets.

 ## Prerequisites

 Before using this action, you must have: